What to do if you suspect unauthorized access to your Evernote account

 Go to the Security Summary page in your account settings to enable two-step verification.
 Two-step verification provides an additional layer of security and can protect your account even if your password is compromised.
 Learn more >>

-3. Revoke access to any unauthorized devices and applications
+3. Review the authorized applications, devices list, and access history for your account, and revoke access to any unauthorized devices and applications

 5. Encrypt sensitive text inside your notes